arXiv/html_feedback/README.md

 ## Develop Log 4/20

 1. Fix the issue of the report box not appearing after selecting text and clicking the button.
 When the report button is clicked, the mouse release (`mouseup`) event is triggered before the click (`click`) event.
 As a result, during the processing of the `mouseup` event, the button is removed, preventing the `click` event from triggering properly.
+1. To accurately capture the location of selected text, try to store the selected text in an HTML element, then take a screenshot of that element.
+This approach allows you to precisely capture the selected text without having to rely on any highlighting or other visual cues.

 ## Develop Log 4/19